apike/allenpike.com/_posts/2021-10-31-fresh-air-life.md

 When this happens, instinct pushes us to hide from the cold.
 Personally, I'm inclined to make some hot tea, hook up a heating pad, bury myself in blankets, and play video games until spring comes.

-As a native of the Pacific Northwest, I’ve spent many rainy winters – and falls and springs – holed up inside.
+Growing up in the Pacific Northwest, I’ve spent many rainy winters – and falls and springs – holed up inside.
 As a skinny nerd of the Canadian rainforest, I am in many ways a creature built for the indoors.

 However.
 As I’ve gotten older, I’ve noticed this can be a bit of a… drag.
 As blissful as it is to warm up under the blankets on a rainy day, there is a certain kind of greyness that can settle over your life when you spend too much time indoors.
 I know getting out for a long walk does me good, but on a formidably wet day, the tea and the heating pad are a lot more appealing.
 Maybe [a SAD light](https://www.thecut.com/2016/01/sad-lamp-light-therapy-for-seasonal-depression.html) will make up some of the difference?